-To the Board of Directors and Shareholders of

-EMCORE Corporation Somerset, New Jersey
+To the Board of Directors and Shareholders of EMCORE Corporation Somerset, New Jersey

 We have audited the accompanying consolidated balance sheets of EMCORE Corporation (the "Company") as of September 30, 2003 and 2002, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the three years in the period ended September 30, 2003.
-Our audits also included the financial statement schedule listed in the Index at Item 15(a)(2).
+Our audits also included the financial statement schedule included in Section 15(a)(2).
 These financial statements and the financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.